nikolas-claussen/blender-tissue-cartography/README.md

 To see how things work, it’s best to start with some fully-worked out examples, which are provided in the `tutorials/` folder.
-You can look at the notebooks on GitHub without downloading anything.
+You can look at the jupyter notebooks on GitHub without downloading anything.

 To run a tutorial on your computer, follow the installation instructions and then [launch jupyter](https://docs.jupyter.org/en/latest/running.html) and open `tutorials/02_basics_example.ipynb`.
 It is recommended you are comfortable with running simple python code (you don’t have to do any